h2gb/h2gb/PLANNING.md

 * File format analyzers, which know certain formats and can annotate
 * Dumb analyzers, which look for and tag certain things (like finding strings)

+## h2quickanalyzer

+Creating this type to see how I feel about it tomorrow. :)

+We need a mini version of `h2analyzer` that can analyze a small part of an `h2buffer` and define entries.

+The usecases are primarily for different string types, like NTString or a length-prefixed string or even a UTF-8 string.

+But I can potentially see this as the interface to creating any kind of `H2Datatype` and `H2Combinator`.
+More thought is required.